 The most famous drink in Japan is sake – which really just translates to alcohol in Japanese, but it is known around the world as a rice wine.
 Sake is available at most liquor stores.
 However, if you can’t find sake locally, you might be able to find beers produced in Japan – such as Asahi, Kirin or Sapporo.

-Find more Japan travel inspiration on our blog page: Japan Travel Guides.
+Get Inspired to Travel to Japan on our page: Japan Travel Guides.

 VIRTUAL TRAVELS TO THE NETHERLANDS